bueler/p4pdes/README.md

 p4pdes
 ======

-_PETSc for Partial Differential Equations_ is a book on using [PETSc](http://www.mcs.anl.gov/petsc/) for [partial differential equations](https://en.wikipedia.org/wiki/Partial_differential_equation).
-A publication contract has been signed with [SIAM Press](http://www.siam.org/books/).
+_PETSc for Partial Differential Equations_ is a book on using [PETSc](http://www.mcs.anl.gov/petsc/) for numerically solving [partial differential equations](https://en.wikipedia.org/wiki/Partial_differential_equation).

+A publication contract for the book has been signed with [SIAM Press](http://www.siam.org/books/).
 The development of the book itself, i.e. the LaTeX sources and figure files etc., has been moved into a private repo.

-This repository contains the codes upon which the book is based.
-At this time only C codes exist.
-These codes will remain in this location in the long term, and be maintained.
+This repository contains the codes upon which the book is based, only C codes at this time.
+These codes will remain here for the long term, and be maintained.

 ### The C codes